dsa-ou/m269-installer/README.md

 ## 1 Preparation
-To install the M269 software, you need about 1 Gb of disk space and a modern operating system: Linux, macOS 10.9 or later, Windows 10 or 11.
+To install the M269 software, you need about 1 Gb of disk space and a modern operating system: Linux, macOS 11 (Big Sur) or later, Windows 10 or 11.
+**Note**: In these instructions, Unix refers to Linux or macOs.

 You can have your M269 book and TMAs in a cloud folder, but you must install Python 3.10 and the M269 software on each computer you use.